-Isosorbide and isomanide are rigid chiral isomers derived from the natural sugars, glucose and fructose.
+Isosorbide (IS) and isomannide (IM) are rigid chiral isomers derived from the natural sugars, glucose and fructose.
 These compounds are identical with the exception of one stereogenic center bearing an exo or endo alcohol functionality.
 Therefore, these platform chemicals are uniquely suited to study stereochemistry effects in polymer properties.

 Success in our group has harnessed new strategies for utilizing these precursors to develop new plastics.
 The image to the right is a new type of polyurethane comprised of 90% (w/w/) biobased feedstocks.